Alison Marganski

 Biography

-Alison Marganski, Ph.D., is Associate Professor and Director of Criminology at Le Moyne College.
+Alison Marganski, Ph.D., is Professor and Director of Criminology at Le Moyne College.
 Her research focuses on gender and violence, including studying the dynamics underlying cyber/technology-facilitated violence, intimate partner violence, sexual violence, mass murder and other transgressions, from intersectional and interdisciplinary perspectives.
 Her background includes quantitative and qualitative research, and she has experience working with victims/survivors of violence, persons who have perpetrated violence, and justice-related services.

 Marganski is the recipient of the 2018 Robert Ezra Park Award from the Association for Applied & Clinical Sociology, which is presented for outstanding contributions that demonstrate how sociological practice (applied or clinical) can advance and improve society.
 She was also selected in a global competition by the American Society for Criminology’s Division on Women and Crime to present her research on technology and gender violence at the United Nations-UN Women, and she has been a Fellow for the Center for Urban & Regional Applied Research.
 She is a board member with Second Chance (an animal-prison/jail program), and has served as past Vice President for the Association for Applied & Clinical Sociology as well as consulted for the Center for Problem-Oriented Policing at the Department of Justice and other agencies.
 Additionally, she has been a national peer reviewer and collaborated with organizations/agencies at local, state, and national levels.
 She has also created and led workshops, facilitated trainings, and engaged in other applied activities.